 During the reporting period, the Company earnestly carried out capital management policies according to relevant provisions in the Capital Rules for Commercial Banks (Provisional) of CBRC, and worked out the Standard Capital Adequacy Ratio Planning in the Transition Period from 2013 to 2018.
 In the light of the 2011-2015 Development Planning Outline of the Company, based on the business strategies, risk conditions and regulatory requirements, it achieved the healthy, sustainable and steady development of all businesses, and ensured that the capital adequacy ratio matched with the strategic development, risk preference and risk management ability.
-During the reporting period, the Company had real time monitoring on the capital adequacy ratio meting to the new regulatory codes, with capital adequacy ratio meting the regulatory requirement.
+During the reporting period, the Company had real time monitoring on the capital adequacy and the application of capitals according to the new regulatory codes, with capital adequacy ratio meeting the regulatory requirement.